-With over twenty years on the job, Las Vegas criminal defense attorney Michael Becker knows how to negotiate with prosecutors to reduce or dismiss your charges and minimize your penalties.
-If your case does go to trial, he has the experience of having defended over eighty jury trials, most of which resulted in full acquittals or hung juries.
+With twenty-two years on the job, Las Vegas criminal defense attorney Michael Becker knows how to negotiate with prosecutors to reduce or dismiss your charges and minimize your penalties.
+If your case does go to trial, he has the experience of having defended over eighty jury trials, many of which resulted in full acquittals or hung juries.

-Daria's first job was with legendary criminal defense attorney (and "mob lawyer") John Momot in Las Vegas, Nevada, who acquainted her with the criminal justice system in Clark County.
-A graduate of UNLV Law School, Daria won a Dean's Award and served on law review.
-Daria was awarded the Carl W. Tobias "Excellence in Writing" Award for her law review note on prostitution laws in Nevada.
-She also holds a Bachelor's Degree and a Master's Degree in film studies from Emory University in Atlanta, Georgia.
+A graduate of UNLV Law School, Daria earned a Dean's Award and served on law review.
+Daria won the Carl W. Tobias "Excellence in Writing" Award for her law review note on prostitution laws in Nevada.
+She holds a Bachelor's Degree and a Master's Degree in film studies from Emory University in Atlanta, Georgia.

 The best defense is a good offense.
-A Harvard Law School alum, Las Vegas criminal defense lawyer Neil Shouse used to work as a deputy district attorney, so he knows firsthand the tactics and tricks the state uses to convict citizens of crimes.
-Mr. Shouse now takes advantage of his five-years of experience as a prosecutor to ensure that he gives his clients the most strategic and thorough defense achievable.
+A Harvard Law School alum, Las Vegas criminal defense lawyer Neil Shouse used to work as a deputy district attorney, so he knows firsthand the tactics and tricks the state use to convict citizens of crimes.
+Mr. Shouse now takes advantage of his five-years of experience as a prosecutor to ensure his clients have the most strategic and thorough defense achievable.

-As a prosecutor, Neil Shouse handled over sixty jury trials, and he won ninety-six percent of them.
-He also has over three thousand DUI cases under his belt.
-An expert in criminal defense, Neil Shouse has been called upon to appear on Good Morning America, Court TV, FOX News, CNN and PBS.
+As a prosecutor, Neil Shouse handled over sixty jury trials and has won ninety-six percent of them.
+Also he has over three thousand DUI cases under his belt.
+An expert in criminal defense, Neil Shouse has been called upon to appear on Good Morning America, Court TV, Fox News, CNN and PBS.